AVN Award for Female Foreign Performer of the Year

 The AVN Award for Female Foreign Performer of the Year is an award that has been given by sex industry company AVN since the award's inception in 2003.
 French-born actresses Katsuni and Anissa Kate and Czech-born actress Little Caprice have each won the award three times, while Hungarian-born Aleska Diamond and Polish-born Misha Cross have each won the award twice.

-As of January 2023, the titleholder is Little Caprice.
+As of January 2025, the titleholder is Eve Sweet.